-The intent is to place a Monopole Facility in a residential zone, at a corner location and across from educational facilities and residential uses to improve wireless services in the area.
+The intent is to place a Monopole Facility in a commercial zone with mixed uses to improve wireless services in the area.
 The inclusion of camouflaging paint will lessen the impacts of the proposed facility.

 C. That the proposed development will enhance the successful operation of the surrounding area in its basic community functions, or will provide an essential service to the community or region.